x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/recover-deleted-messages.md

 - The ability to recover deleted items is enabled by single item recovery, which lets an administrator recover a message that's been purged by a user or by retention policy as long as the deleted item retention period hasn't expired for that item.
 To learn more about single item recovery, see [Recoverable Items Folder](http://technet.microsoft.com/library/efc48fb4-2ed8-4d05-93af-f3505fbc389d.aspx).

 - An Exchange Online mailbox is configured to retain deleted items for 14 days, by default.
 You can change this setting to a maximum of 30 days.
-In Exchange 2013, a mailbox database is configured to retain deleted items for 14 days, by default.
+In Exchange Server, a mailbox database is configured to retain deleted items for 14 days, by default.
 You can configure deleted item retention settings for a mailbox or mailbox database.
 For more information, see:

   - [Change how long permanently deleted items are kept for an Exchange Online mailbox](change-deleted-item-retention.md)